sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**root_name**][root_name] `string`

-Description: OPTIONAL: If specified, will set a custom DisplayName value for the Enterprise-scale "root" Management Group.
+If specified, will set a custom DisplayName value for the Enterprise-scale "root" Management Group.

 Default: `"Enterprise-Scale"`